Return to flip book view

 Page 5

 Researchers in The ALIVE National Centre for Mental Health Research Translation and the Primary Care Mental Health Research Program at The University of Melbourne were commissioned by Carers Victoria to conduct an evaluation of the Online Carer Wellbeing and Connection program.
-The longitudinal evaluation commenced in November 2021 and will conclude in early 2025.
-This report brings together all of the collected data from 2021-2024 for the evaluation.Carers taking part in the groups completed pre- and post- program surveys by telephone where they were asked about themselves, their caring activities, sense of wellbeing, psychological distress, social participation and loneliness.
+The longitudinal evaluation commenced in March 2021 and concluded in early 2025.
+This report brings together all of the collected data from 2021-2024 for the evaluation.Carers taking part in the groups completed pre-and post- program surveys by telephone where they were asked about themselves, their caring activities, sense of wellbeing, psychological distress, social participation and loneliness.
 Carers were also invited to share experiences via a telephone interview after the post-survey.
-Two sessions of co-design with carer participants from 2023 were also conducted as part of the “For the first time I actually felt genuinely [like] someone was listening...and I was hearing stuff that I just wasn't getting from all these people [who are usually] around me.” – 2023“ABOUT THE LONGITUDINAL EVALUATIONPage 3clinical evaluation.
+Four sessions of co-design with carer participants from 2021 and 2023 were also“For the first time I actually felt genuinely [like] someone was listening...and I was hearing stuff that I just wasn't getting from all these people [who are usually] around me.”– 2023“ABOUT THE LONGITUDINAL EVALUATIONPage 3conducted as part of the clinical evaluation.
 The two (2-hour) co-design sessions were important to ensure that co-design principles and carer voices remained central to the findings of the project.
 “What I loved about the program was that I did not have to get in the car.
 I did not have to go anywhere.
-I could just sit here and be me.” – 2021“
+I could just sit here and be me.”– 2021“

 Page 6